a month ago

 6 Replies

-Status changed to Open Railway • 15 days ago
+Status changed to Open Railway • about 1 month ago

 If you don't need node-gyp installed globally, you can install it as a dev dependency to bypass this error.
 Change your pnpm add command to: pnpm add -D node-gyp